Why the Traditional Annual Employee Engagement Survey Doesn't Cut It

 4. They Don't Lead to Change

 For many businesses, the annual engagement survey is something they do that isn't always conducive to achieving change.
-These surveys create an administrative burden that can take weeks or months to analyse, and by the time all the responses from employees have been tabulated, the numbers have been crunched and a plan of action devised, the issue may have already been resolved independently or, worse still, an unhappy employee may have already left the organisation.
+These surveys create an administrative burden that can take weeks or months to analyze, and by the time all the responses from employees have been tabulated, the numbers have been crunched and a plan of action devised, the issue may have already been resolved independently or, worse still, an unhappy employee may have already left the organization.

 The Alternative to Annual Surveys: Pulse Surveys